Protect your paycheck; make sure you are covered.

 Long-term policies don’t usually cover pregnancy.
 However, the complications that extend beyond pregnancy (if a doctor orders you to stay at home after a C-section) could qualify you for benefits, but only if you had a long-term policy in place before you got pregnant.

-Short-term policies do cover birth as a disability, but you might be waiting long, six-to-eight weeks for each check.
+Short-term policies cover birth as a disability, but you might be waiting long, six-to-eight weeks for each check.

 How do I get disability insurance?